lunet-io/lunet/readme.md

 <img align="right" width="96px" height="96px" src="doc/images/lunet.png">

-A fast and powerfull static website generator written in C#
+A fast and powerful static website generator written in C#

 > NOTE: This repository is under development and not ready for public!